 The City of Bayswater maintains a range of assets to provide an integrated approach to the delivery of service.
-The City is responsible for community infrastructure with a replacement value of close to \$1 billion.
+The City is responsible for community infrastructure with a replacement value of close to \$1.1billion.

-In order to ensure that the City effectively manages this large portfolio of assets, the City's Asset Management Working renewed their commitment to continuous improvement of asset management practices, including preparing a suite of asset management plans as informing strategies to the Strategic Community Plan (SCP) and the Long Term Financial Plan LTFP).
+In order to ensure that the City effectively manages this large portfolio of assets, the City's Asset Management Working Group renewed their commitment to continuous improvement of its asset management practices, including preparing a suite of asset management plans as informing strategies to the Strategic Community Plan (SCP) and the Long Term Financial Plan LTFP).

 The purpose of an asset management plan is to assist the City to manage its infrastructure and other assets to an agreed level of service, and to ensure this is sustainable into the future.
-It is a plan for the appropriate acquisition, upgrade, maintenance, renewal, and disposal of assets, that balances aspirations with affordability.
+It is a plan for the appropriate renewal, upgrade, acquisition, maintenance and disposal of assets that balances aspirations with affordability.

-This is the City's Asset Management Plan (AMP) for ICT assets.
-It includes handware such as desktop & mobile computers, network equipment, security system equipment and miscellaneous equipment.
-Future revisions of the plan will also consider software assets.
+This is the City's Asset Management Plan (AMP) for Information and Communication Technology (ICT) assets.
+It includes hardware such as desktop & mobile computers, network equipment, security system equipment and miscellaneous equipment, but excludes furniture equipment.

-On 30 June 2022, the City's ICT assets, held at historic cost, was valued at \$4.9m with a written down value of \$1.1m.
-The available data indicates that approximately \$1.2m will be required annually to renew ICT assets to sustain the current service levels.
-This excludes ongoing operation and maintenance expenditure (including funding the EDEN Project) and in 2021/22 financial year it amounted to approximately \$3.0m.
+On 30 June 2023, the City's ICT assets, held at historic cost, was valued at \$5.3m with a written down value of \$1.6m.
+The available data indicates that approximately \$1.1m (based on current replacement cost) will be required annually over the long term to renew ICT assets to sustain the current service levels.
+This plan also explores the short to medium term requirements through the development of a 10 year forward capital works program (FCWP).
+This excludes ongoing operation and maintenance expenditure (including funding the EDEN Project) and in 2022/23 financial year it amounted to approximately \$3.5m.